s-aniruddha/EE5180-Machine-Learning-Project/README.md

 ## Using summaries to improve sentiment classification

-This is a project submitted by me towards the course EE5180 Introduction to Machine Learning @ IIT Madras.
+This is a project I submitted towards the group project in the course EE5180 Introduction to Machine Learning @ IIT Madras.
 In this project, I use a novel method for review sentiment classification based on Hierarchical classification, review text, and the summary.
 The model has far fewer trainable parameters than the state-of-the-art in 2020 and yet achieves competitive performance

 ### Model Description